GAC UPDATE ISSUE 29 - SEPTEMBER 2013

 Q Restrictions on the minimum aircraft size using OR Tambo International Airport by means of a price regime forcing smaller aircraft to use alternative airports.

 Regarding the future role of OR Tambo International Airport, in 2037 it is envisaged that the airport will still be the main airport serving southern Africa.
-It is further anticipated that at that stage the Midfield Terminal (See Below) complex will be developed as well as the Ekurhuleni Aerotropolis, which should enhance traffic volumes and non-aviation revenue generated on the Airport.
+It is further anticipated that at that stage the Midfield Terminal (See Below) complex will be developed as well as the Ekurhuleni Aerotropolis,

 The Plan lists two smaller, domestic and regionally oriented freight hubs which will incorporate airports to supplement their road and rail operations namely: